Degree Fulfillment

 3. Students should consult with the Director of Undergraduate Studies (DUS) about which transfer courses may count toward the major departmental requirements.

 4. Directors of Undergraduate Studies usually require transcripts and syllabi to make decisions about whether transfer credits will count toward the major.
+Departments and programs typically limit the number of transfer courses they accept.
+The majority of requirements for the major or secondary program should be fulfilled through coursework taken at Columbia.

 Any other exemptions to the above rules are clearly articulated on the GS website or on departmental websites.